Swiss look set to approve ban on facial coverings | Politics

 Swiss look set to approve ban on facial coverings

-A far-right proposal to ban facial coverings in Switzerland was headed toward a narrow victory in a binding referendum on Sunday viewed as a test of attitudes toward Muslims.
-Projections for broadcaster SRF, based on partial results, showed the measure passing 52% to 48%, with a two-point margin for error.
+A far-right proposal to ban facial coverings in Switzerland headed towards a narrow victory in a binding referendum on Sunday instigated by the same group that organised a 2009 ban on new minarets.
+Projections for broadcaster SRF, based on partial results, showed the vote to amend the Swiss constitution passing 52% to 48%, with a two-point margin for error.
 Final results were due later on Sunday.

 The proposal under the Swiss system of direct democracy does not mention Islam directly and also aims to stop violent street protesters from wearing masks, yet local politicians, media and campaigners have dubbed it the burqa ban.
 "In Switzerland, our tradition is that you show your face.
 That is a sign of our basic freedoms," Walter Wobmann, chairman of the referendum committee and a member of parliament for the Swiss People's Party, had said before the vote.

-Amnesty International has called the face veil ban "a dangerous policy that violates women's rights, including to freedom of expression and religion".
-The government had said the proposal went too far and recommended voters reject a ban.
+Human rights groups have criticised the face veil ban and the government had urged people to vote against it.
 (Additional reporting by John Revill, Editing by David Goodman and Elaine Hardcastle)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)